America’s FGM Shame: Detroit Doctor Charged With Carrying Out Female Genital Mutilation

 Millions of little girls and young women have been subjected to FGM, a painful rite-of-passage carried out for centuries in various parts of the world.
 The process involves cutting their genitals, oftentimes without anesthesia.

 Some religions and cultures believe that FGM improves hygiene and fertility and that it preserves a girl’s chastity, thus making her more desirable as a marriage partner.
-However, according to the World Health Organization there are absolutely no health benefits to this practice.
+However, according to the World Health Organization, there are absolutely no health benefits to this practice.

 Top 20 Cities in U.S. Where Women and Girls at Risk for Female Genital Mutilation https://t.co/uXXucL5Tr0 pic.twitter.com/cSWRzm96rv